redhat-cop/ocp-disconnected-docs/README.md

 # What is CodeSparta?

-In the simplest terms, CodeSparta is a target agnostic, additive, (Kubernetes) Private Cloud Trusted Platform Delivery ToolKit.
+In the simplest terms, CodeSparta is a target agnostic, additive, (Kubernetes) private cloud Trusted Platform Delivery ToolKit.
 Sparta codifies & automates "prerequisites" with an emphasis on extensability, repeatability, and developer ease of use.

 ### What problem does it solve?